 Alaska Bear Tours

 Experience our fully guided Alaska Bear Tours into the pristine wilderness in Lake Clark National Park.
 You’ll see Alaska brown bears up close and undisturbed in their natural habitat.
 Take a walk with us on the wild side with our experienced Alaska bear tour guides as they lead you along easy walking trails into the most stunning and beautiful places on earth.
-Watch Katmai National Park brown bears feeding on marsh grasses and salmon, playing, mating, and doing all the other antics bears are known for.
+Watch Lake Clark National Park brown bears feeding on marsh grasses and salmon, playing, mating, and doing all the other antics bears are known for.
 On average we see anywhere from 12-40 bears on each of our Bear Viewing Tours.

 Epic Bear Viewing Tours!